tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 (JDK 19) because it's a great balance among all the constraints.
 Furthermore, I can use the Arrow library to use a decent approach to FP, that is, my code and ideas can still be future-proof this way.

+### Commands

+I developed some useful and required commands to move forward in the automation processes.

+You can run the tool via terminal in any Git repository subdirectory containing articles.
+The root of the project is detected by the program.
+So, it's like using `git` or a similar standard tool.

+For now, I called the CLI program **"ops"** after distributing its binary to run on my machine.
+Recall that this will be part of something big later on, and I haven't published anything formal.